hightail/wilson-api/concepts/routing/routing.md

 These are the basic properties that wilson reads and uses from the route entries.
 Without adding any option support, an application can perform simple routing from page to page with changing titles.

-Note that **title** may template in any params in the **path** property using [lodash templating syntax](https://lodash.com/docs/4.17.4#template).
+> Note that **title** may be templated with dynamic content using the [translateTitle()](#translateTitle) method, covered below.

 The **options** property provides a blank canvas for applications to build intricate routing functionality.
 Using these properties in conjunction with the IRouteService interface, developers can create new routing constructs as they desire.